Nuit Blanche Metz

 Practical information — Nuit Blanche Metz

-Nuit Blanche takes over emblematic venues in Metz: Saint-Étienne Cathedral, Centre Pompidou-Metz, Arsenal, Esplanade gardens, Place Saint-Louis, as well as more unexpected spaces like inner courtyards, abandoned sites, or covered passages.
-The exact list of venues is provided in the program for each edition.
+The Nuit Blanche utilized the iconic locations of Metz: Saint-Étienne Cathedral, Centre Pompidou-Metz, the Arsenal, the Esplanade gardens, Place Saint-Louis, as well as more unexpected spaces like inner courtyards, abandoned sites (friches), or covered passages.

 Prices

-The event is completely free and open access, no reservation required.
+The event was entirely free and open access, no reservation required.
+The Mettis transport network was offered free of charge during the event.

 Festival-goer photos